Tyre labels explained: fuel economy, grip and noise ratings

 The EU tyre label is a simple and effective way to compare the performance of tyres and help decide which are the best for your needs.

-The wet grip rating is particularly important, as tyres with a lower rating may not be suitable for wet roads, and can significantly increase your risk of an accident.
+The wet grip rating is particularly important, as tyres with a lower rating may be less suitable for wet roads, and can increase your risk of an accident.

 A fuel efficiency rating gives you an indication of how much fuel your tyres will use, so you can decide which are the most economical for your car.